dtphuong2612/credit_scoring/README.md

 - **loan_fn.csv**: Data set after preprocessing data to put into training model.
 ## Results

-This project trained and evaluated many models including Logistic Regression, SVM, Random Forest, XGBoost, Garadient Boosting, and CATBoost.
+This project trained and evaluated many models including Logistic Regression, SVM, Random Forest, XGBoost, Gradient Boosting, and CATBoost.
 Models are trained on a dataset that includes demographic information, loan information, and customer transaction history.

 Below is a detailed table of results on the validation set and test set of the models used in the project.